-Parental requests for access to a student's educational records may be made by contacting [studentrecords@lexington.k12.mo.us](mailto:studentrecords@lexington.k12.mo.us).
+Parental requests for access to a student's educational records may be made by contacting the building level principal.

 Administration of Medication S-135-P

 Some students require medication to attend and benefit from school.
 Whenever possible, medication should be administered at home.
 The District is not legally required to dispense medication to students unless specifically addressed in an Individual Education Plan (IEP) or Section 504 Plan (504).